xfurna/scriptography/README.md

 # scriptography
-This repo contains scripts written for my personal use.
-If problem is relatable, you too can use them right away.
+This repo contains scripts written by me for my personal convenient usage.
+If problems are relatable, you too can use them right away.